Mitzi Gaynor

-Francesca Marlene de Czanyi von Gerber (September 4, 1931 – October 17, 2024), known professionally as Mitzi Gaynor, was an American actress, singer, and dancer.
+Francesca Marlene de Czanyi von Gerber (September 4, 1931 – October 17, 2024), known professionally as Mitzi Gaynor, was an American actress, dancer and singer.
 Her notable films included We're Not Married!
 (1952), There's No Business Like Show Business (1954), The Birds and the Bees (1956), and South Pacific (1958) – for which she was nominated for the Golden Globe Award for Best Actress – Motion Picture Comedy or Musical at the 1959 awards.

-Gaynor was one of the last surviving actors of the "Golden Age" of the Hollywood musical.
+Gaynor was one of the last surviving actresses of the "Golden Age" of the Hollywood musical.

 Early life

 Mitzi Gaynor was born Francesca Marlene de Czanyi von Gerber in Chicago on September 4, 1931, to Henry de Czanyi von Gerber, a violinist, cellist, and music director of Hungarian descent, and his wife Pauline, a dancer.

 By her father's second marriage, she became stepsister to antiwar activist Donald W. Duncan.
 The family first moved to Elgin, Illinois, then to Detroit, and later, when she was 11, to Hollywood.
-She trained as a ballerina as a child and began her career in the corps de ballet.
+At age 8, she started training as a ballerina and began her career in the corps de ballet.
 At 13, she was singing and dancing with the Los Angeles Civic Light Opera company.